 Who Is Eligible

 Writers must be nominated by an editor or fellow writer.
 The nominator should write a letter of support, describing in some detail how the candidate meets the criteria for the Fellowship.
-The nominator should also provide:
+This Fellowship will be judged blindly - the adminstrators will be aware of the nominees' names, but the judges will not.
+The nominator should provide: